 Resources for Research and Scholarship on Diversity & Inclusion

-The Political Science in the 21st Century Report, now just over five years old, offered a number of recommendations to the discipline including several related to political science research on diversity and racial, ethnic, and gendered marginalization.
-To mark the anniversary of this report, APSA recently invited the co-chairs to review to review a sample of the articles that have appeared in the association’s journals in recent years that engage issues of race and gender, to see where we are now in comparison to where we were around 2010.
+The Political Science in the 21st Century Report (2011), offered a number of recommendations to the discipline including several related to political science research on diversity and racial, ethnic, and gendered marginalization.
+To mark the fifth anniversary of this report, APSA invited the co-chairs to review to review a sample of the articles that have appeared in the association’s journals in recent years that engage issues of race and gender, to see where we are now in comparison to where we were in 2011.
 Read the Virtual Review Issue written by former APSA President, Dianne Pinderhughes and Maryann Kwakwa, both of the University of Notre Dame.

 Resources for Teaching and Learning

 Data Dashboard (New)